monikaando/FizzBuzz-MobileGame-IONIC/README.md

 ## What issues did you run into and how did you solve them?
 ### Issue: I was testing the app with my friends, 98% of them didn't want to read the instructions.

-I provided the most important rules right before game will start.
+I provided the most important rules right before game start.
 ### Issue: In the end of building application the simulator for android updated.
 I had problem with the simulator from the beginning (didn't read the whole page) but after was even worse(randomly appearing errors: double screen, super slow work, crashing, showing the half of the screen, after a time it didn't create a gallery of pictures anymore, and I didn't change anything in the code.)

 I was checking both systems in the Xcode simulator in the same time (android and IOS) + IOS on my iphone.
 Testing with IOS went fine, the same effect as with Android before updating the simulator.
 Unfortunately I have no Android phone to test.